CipherOne/swiftprotocol/README.md

 ## Income Distribution
 The goal of this Protocol's income distribution model is to provide a fair method of providing UBI to each Member.
 The distribution method also must ensure that the amount of UBITs entering the system should never cause a decrease in value.
 To more quickly reach the state where a mature economy has formed, early Members will receive extra daily UBITs during Stage One.

-UBITs are distributed to each Member on a daily basis with a maximum of 10 unclaimed days of UBITs.
-A Member must explicitly claim their UBITs at least once every ten days to convert their *Unclaimed UBITs* to normal *UBITs*.
+UBITs are distributed to each Member on a daily basis with a maximum of 7 unclaimed days of UBITs.
+A Member must explicitly claim their UBITs at least once every seven days to convert their *Unclaimed UBITs* to normal *UBITs*.
 Days are marked by blocks that occur between 00:00 UTC to 23:59 UTC.

 The total number of UBITs targeted to be added to the economy in Stage One is 70 Billion.
 After this stage has been reached, Stage Two will limit the amount of new UBITs that enter the economy to a healthy inflation rate.